cbarrazaa1/InstagramClone/readme.md

 The following **additional** features are implemented:

 - [X] User can choose between camera and photo gallery for pictures.
+- [X] Users can follow and be followed through their profiles.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):